Katharine Woolley: Max Mallowan

 Archaeologist Sir Max Mallowan initially appeared to have a civil relationship with Katharine.
 In 1926, Mallowan helped build an extension to the expedition house at Ur to include a women's restroom for her use.

-However, Mallowan noted that Katharine "...had the power of entrancing those associated with her when she was in the mood or on the contrary of creating a charged poisonous atmosphere; to live with her was to walk on a tightrope.”
-He likewise referred to her as “poisonous” with a “dominating and powerful personality.”
+However, Mallowan noted that Katharine "...had the power of entrancing those associated with her when she was in the mood or on the contrary of creating a charged poisonous atmosphere; to live with her was to walk on a tightrope."
+He likewise referred to her as "poisonous" with a "dominating and powerful personality."

 While Agatha (Mallowan's wife) and Katharine were good friends, it is said that their friendship subsided after Mallowan and Agatha married, presumably due to Mallowan's poor opinion of Katharine.
-Conversely, an account by author Henrietta McCall notes that Agatha Christie felt that Mallowan was too close with Katharine, and that he had a liking for her.
+But an account by author Henrietta McCall notes that Agatha Christie felt that Mallowan was too close with Katharine, and that he had a liking for her.
 After Mallowan and Christie were coupled, both were unwelcome at Ur.

 Mallowan noted that Katharine Woolley was a talented artist.
 In bronze, she sculpted the head of the Arab foreman at Ur, Hammoudi ibn Ibrahim.
 This sculpture later went on display at the Horniman Museum in Forest Hill, south London.